odkr/sucgi/README.rst

     Directory to place built files in
     (defaults to *build* in the current working directory).

-Filenames given to *make* must not comprise whitespace or magic characters!
+Filenames must *not* comprise whitespace or magic characters!

 The following macros govern compilation: